Lehigh Valley: Largest employers

 As of 2024, the Lehigh Valley's five top private sector employers are: 1.)
 Lehigh Valley Health Network (headquartered in Allentown); 2.)
 St. Luke's Hospital and Health Network (headquartered in Fountain Hill); 3.)
 Amazon (with a 1,100,000 ft square foot facility in Palmer Township); 4.)
 Mack Trucks (with manufacturing headquarters in Macungie); and 5.)
 Air Products (globally headquartered in Trexlertown).

-Other notable Lehigh Valley companies include C. F. Martin & Company in Nazareth, which manufacturers Martin Guitars, used by some of the world's most prominent guitarists, including Johnny Cash, Elvis Presley, Bob Dylan, Hank Williams, Neil Young, John Lennon, Willie Nelson, Kurt Cobain, Eric Clapton, and others.